A systematic approach to Lyapunov analyses of continuous-time models in convex optimization: Introduction

 \subsection{Contributions and organization}

-In this work, we are concerned with worst-case convergence analyses of ordinary and stochastic differential equations, for modeling optimization methods.
-We propose a principled approach to worst-case analyses based on Lyapunov functions, SDPs and Ito's calculus. \smallbreak In Section \ref{sec:deterministic}, we extend the performance estimation approach developed for optimization methods to gradient flows, that originates from a (possibly strongly) convex function.
+In this work, we are concerned with worst-case convergence analyses of ODEs and SDEs for modeling (stochastic) gradient based optimization methods.
+We propose a principled approach to worst-case analyses based on Lyapunov functions, SDPs and Ito's calculus. \smallbreak In Section~\ref{sec:deterministic}, we extend the performance estimation approach developed for optimization methods to gradient flows, which originates from a (possibly strongly) convex function.
 In short, we find Lyapunov functions as feasible points of certain linear matrix inequalities (LMIs).
-Building on the first part of this work for ODEs, we analyze continuous versions of stochastic optimization algorithms.
-All codes for numerical results are provided at \url{https://github.com/CMoucer/PEP_ODEs}. \smallbreak Section \ref{sec:sde_for_sge} studies properties of trajectories generated by SDEs, as approximations to stochastic gradient methods.
+All codes for reproducing numerical results can be found at \url{https://github.com/CMoucer/PEP_ODEs}.
+Following this work, we have also added continuous-time models to the Python package PEPit~\cite{goujaud2022}.
+After that, building on the first part of this work for gradient-based ODEs, we analyze continuous-time versions of stochastic optimization algorithms. \smallbreak Section~\ref{sec:sde_for_sge} studies properties of trajectories generated by SDEs that approximates stochastic gradient methods.
 We obtain a simple version of the trade-off between forgetting the initial conditions and diminishing the noise, with and without averaging.
-It appears that decreasing step sizes, together with a non-uniform version of averaging, allows to reach an optimal trade-off.
-Our results match those obtained for the stochastic gradient method, in a compact way compared with discrete analyses. \smallbreak In Section \ref{sec:extensions}, we prove that accelerated gradient flows require diminishing step sizes to converge in the stochastic setting.
-In contrast to first-order stochastic gradient flow, averaging does not preserve convergence for fixed step size.
+It appears that decreasing step sizes, together with a nonuniform version of averaging, allows to reach an optimal trade-off between the two terms.
+Our results match those obtained for the stochastic gradient method, but with more compact analyses than those of the discrete-time setting. \smallbreak In Section~\ref{sec:extensions}, we prove that stochastic accelerated gradient flows require diminishing step sizes to converge in our setting.
+In contrast to first-order stochastic gradient flows, averaging does not preserve convergence for SDEs approximating accelerated gradient methods with constant step size.